-Tur an Tur – Digital Factory is a German-based non-profit, founded by the refugee association ‘Tür an Tür’ and researchers from the Technical University of Munich.
+Tur an Tur – Digital Factory is a Germany-based non-profit, founded by the refugee association ‘Tür an Tür’ and researchers from the Technical University of Munich.

 We aim for inclusive digital answers to the humanitarian challenges of our time.
 We thrive on challenges to make the various opportunities of digitisation available to the most marginalised people.

 We are your professional partner who helps in the conceptual design phase of projects with digital solutions, as well as during implementation.
 Our staff has backgrounds in IT, economic, and intercultural communications.
 Primary partners or customers are non-governmental and non-profit organizations, and public administrations.
 The key to our success lies in these partnerships and we would be delighted and excited for you to reach out to us.

 Fulfilling Our Mission

 The Digital Factory’s roots lie in the project Integreat, a multilingual information platform from municipalities for refugees and migrants.
 Integreat is Open Source and its content Creative Commons licensed in order to be scaled and replicated easily for even more newcomers.

 Diminishing information poverty is the greatest field of expertise of us, underlined by similar information platforms in different settings with the projects Malte for refugees in camp-like settings in Germany in cooperation with the Malteser and the Aschaffenburg App as a city-specific information platform in cooperation with the municipal administration.